 1. Organize the Stock Options You Have Available

-First, organize all your stock options grants by the type of options you have available.
-(Typically these are Incentive Stock Options ISO and Nonqualified Stock Options NQSO.)
+First, make a list of all your stock option grants.
+(Typically, these are Incentive Stock Options ISO and Nonqualified Stock Options NQSO.)

 Then, list out the exercise price for each, as well as the number of shares for each that you already have vested.
-This will give you a clear picture of your starting point.
+This gives you a clear picture of your available options before any sale or exercise decisions.

 2. Calculate the Total Cost to Exercise

-Before you make any moves in selling old shares or buying new ones, figure out how much money the actual exercise will cost you.
+Before you make any moves in selling old shares or buying new ones, calculate how much it will cost to exercise your stock options.

 3. Estimate a Tax Projection